ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/categories.rst

-Everything contained between the opening and closing tag will be repeated for each category, so if you want to wrap each category with some markup you'll do this
+Everything contained between the opening and closing tag will be repeated for each category, so if you want to wrap each category with some markup you'll do this:

 ::